srl-labs/containerlab-workshop-ch/20-vm/README.md

 > the SR OS boot time is approx 3 minutes.

 You will see the boot process of the SR OS node as it would have been seen in a terminal connected to the real hardware console.

-The same `docker logs` command can be used for the `clab-vm-c8000v` node to monitor the boot log of the Cisco Catalyst 8000v node.

-> The c8000v boot time is approx 3 minutes.

 ## Connecting to the nodes